NSS-Day-Cohort-55/holiday-road-grand-canyon/README.md

 1. run `git clone https://github.com/NSS-Day-Cohort-55/holiday-road-grand-canyon.git`
 1. run `cd holiday-road-grand-canyon`
 1. run `serve` (npm package downloaded here https://www.npmjs.com/package/serve) to create a local server to view the website on.
-2. run `json-server` (npm package downloaded here https://www.npmjs.com/package/json-server) on the db_getStarted.json in the api file.
+2. run `json-server` (npm package downloaded here https://www.npmjs.com/package/json-server) on the db_getStarted.json in the /src/api folder.
 3. You will need to acquire an API key from OpenWeather.com and NPS and fill in those variables where needed (https://openweathermap.org/api) (https://www.nps.gov/subjects/digital/nps-data-api.htm).
 4. copy & paste local port from serve command into browser.
 5. This project has been closed since 3/24/2022, for help look into the API documentation.